Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

 An object can be transformed into its dual by * and back again by another *

-The following IPNS are the "normal" object and the OPNS the dual ones.
-This is the usage by Hildenbrand/Gaalop.
-Dorst uses the IPNS objects as dual objects in his book.
-This adds to confusion and to different syntax in GAViewer.
-There is no standard yet about some of those definitions.

 # objects IPNS